Last updated on January 31st, 2025 at 09:40 am

 Petite Plum Crape Myrtle

-Lagerstroemia indica ‘Monum’ is Another smaller Crape Myrtle is perfect for a small landscaping area.
+Lagerstroemia indica ‘Monum’ is Another smaller Crape Myrtle that is perfect for a small landscaping area.
 Dwarf, upright branched shrub topped by a profusion of plum crepe-like blooms in the heat of summer.
 Grows to 5 – 7ft. tall and wide.
 A good specimen to use in a large container.
 You can see photos of the Crape Myrtles over at Monrovia.com website.

 Problems with Crape Myrtles